margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Destiny ##
 The epic course for life that God designed.
 It's fate to land here, and meet and help these people.
-It's epic that an omniscient source of inteligence guides, and shapes the paths forward so that all is made manifest for His glory and His birth, and His seed to live.
+It's epic that an omniscient source of intelligence guides, and shapes the paths forward so that all is made manifest for His glory and His birth, and His seed to live.

 <br>

 **Word Associations:** fate, manifest, birth, epic, course, prophecy, shape, guide, tragic, seed

 ## Letter ##
-Your song is a secret letter speaking to the deepest darkness and lightest light of my heart Your song is like a note in an evelope holding up a mirror to the ghost of the past and the truth of the Christ the intent is unknown, there's a cryptic healing for a cryptic pen from the past by law you help me, your will is good, it almost feels like it comes straight out of a book
+Your song is a secret letter speaking to the deepest darkness and lightest light of my heart.
+Your song is like a note in an envelope holding up a mirror to the ghost of the past and the truth of the Christ.
+The intent is unknown, there's a cryptic healing for a cryptic pen from the past.
+By law you help me, your will is good, it almost feels like it comes straight out of a book.

 <br>